WittsMei/Facebook-Ad-Analysis-Project-Overview/README.md

 ## The goal of this project is to investigate the performance of Facebook marketing campaigns and surface recommendations for future budget allocation across all campaigns, with a focus on maximizing sales conversions through social media advertising.

+**Founded in 2004, Facebook has grown into one of the world’s largest social media platforms, boasting billions of active users globally.** As a key player in digital advertising, Facebook offers businesses unparalleled access to a vast and diverse audience through its robust advertising tools.
+These tools enable companies to target specific demographics, interests, and behaviors, making Facebook an essential platform for businesses aiming to drive sales and engage with their customers effectively.

+Facebook concentrated on refining its advertising strategies, launching innovative campaign formats, and introducing advanced targeting features to help businesses maximize their return on investment (ROI).
+By leveraging extensive data and insights, Facebook’s marketing team strives to optimize ad performance and enhance the effectiveness of social media advertising.
+The company’s primary objectives include 1) improving the overall efficiency of ad spend and 2) increasing sales conversions across different customer segments.

 ## Data Cleaning & Exploratory Data Analysis

 Identify any missing values and analyze the correlation between key numeric metrics.
 For more details, click [here](https://github.com/WittsMei/Facebook-Sales-Conversion-Optimization./blob/main/Facebook%20Campaign%20Data%20Cleaning.ipynb).